-Whether you're dealing with a few pimples or a full-blown breakout, acne is no fun.
-But here’s the good news: understanding the different types of acne can help you tackle them with more confidence.
-In this post, we’ll break down the six main types of acne and offer some practical, low-pressure tips for managing them!
+Whether you are dealing with a few spots or a full-blown breakout, blemish-prone skin is no fun.
+But here’s the good news: understanding the different types of blemishes can help you care for your complexion with more confidence.
+In this post, we’ll break down the main types of congestion and offer some practical, low-pressure tips for managing the look of your skin!

 Whiteheads are those little bumps that seem to appear out of nowhere.
-They form when a pore gets clogged with oil, dead skin cells, and bacteria, but the pore’s opening stays closed, trapping everything beneath the surface (hence the white top!).
+They generally appear when a pore becomes congested with oil and impurities, but the surface remains closed, trapping everything underneath (hence the white top!).

 -

-Start with gentle exfoliants like salicylic acid to help unclog your pores.
+Start with gentle exfoliants like salicylic acid to help keep pores looking clear.

 -